 Unfortunately, even if you do take all of the recommended precautions, you may still have issues.
 Sure, you can plan to skip the roadside vendors and farmer’s markets, but the reality is that you can pick up undesirable bacteria while dining at posh resorts and swank bistros as well.
 Any uncooked or cold foods are suspect, and carrying bottles of bleach water or food thermometers around while sightseeing isn’t usually feasible.

-The good news is that probiotics could be the key to preventing unsavory reactions while you explore exotic lands.
+The good news is that probiotics could be the key to keeping your digestion comfortable and healthy while you explore exotic lands.

-All of the good and bad bacteria in our body make up our microbiome, and a balanced one—with plenty of good bacteria—balances our immune system, regulates our blood sugar, helps us absorb nutrients, and even controls our mood.
-Beneficial bacteria (or probiotics) also work to prevent damage to our gut lining and to crowd out any invaders that try to settle in.
+All of the good and bad bacteria in our body make up our microbiome, and a balanced one—with plenty of good bacteria—supports our immune system, healthy blood sugar levels already within the normal range, nutrient absorption, and even positive mood.
+Beneficial bacteria also work to maintain the strength of our gut lining and to crowd out any invaders that try to settle in.

 However, when our probiotic population is too low and our microbiome becomes unbalanced, we can become susceptible to inhospitable bacteria that we encounter in our travels.
 Many aspects of our modern lifestyles can deplete the good bacteria in our gut.
 From food laden with chemicals and antibiotics to a heavily processed and sugary diet, antibacterial products, and even stress, several factors can deplete the beneficial microbes we’re inherently meant to have.

-Studies show that probiotics may play a pretty important role in preventing temporary traveler’s diarrhea.
+Studies show that our good gut guys may play a pretty important role in discouraging temporary traveler’s diarrhea.
 In an in vitro trial, a variety of Lactobacillus strains were able to inhibit the growth of E. Coli1 and in a human study, probiotics reduced the risk of travelers developing temporary diarrhea from 7.4% to 3.9% per day2.

-You can boost your probiotic population by eating fermented foods like sauerkraut, kimchi, and kefir, but the best travel insurance for your health is taking a daily multi-strain probiotic formula like Hyperbiotics PRO-15.
-With 15 targeted strains, PRO-15 utilizes BIO-Tract®, a patented delivery method that transports live probiotics deep into your gut, so they can set up shop and start protecting you before and during your trip.
+You can support your probiotic populations by eating fermented foods like sauerkraut, kimchi, and kefir, but to make sure you're getting a variety of specific beneficial microbes that can help to maintain your health while traveling, it makes sense to supplement with a daily multi-strain probiotic formula like Hyperbiotics PRO-15.
+With 15 targeted strains, PRO-15 utilizes BIO-Tract®, a patented delivery method that transports live probiotics deep into your gut, so they can set up shop and start supporting you before and during your trip.

 Ready for the good news?
 You don’t even have to worry about refrigeration!
 At Hyperbiotics, we use a LiveBac® patented manufacturing process, so PRO-15 doesn’t require any refrigeration for easy transport and storage on your trip.